pinnacle peak

 Below I will go over my experience of hiking the Pinnacle Peak trail in Scottsdale, AZ.

-Arriving at the Pinnacle Peak parking lot
+Arriving at the Parking Lot

 When we first arrived, I thought you weren’t going to be able to do the hike.
 There is a gated community right at the trailhead.
-I thought you we had to go through the gate but the parking lot is on your left.

 It was a very hot September day and there were signs warning people to be careful in the heat.
 There isn’t much cover if any at all on the entire trail, so do what you can.